Overview of Pregnancy Symptoms vs PMS Symptoms

 Symptom #11: Fatigue

-During the early stages of pregnancy, fatigue is very common.
+During early pregnancy, fatigue is very common.

 Before a period, it’s normal to feel tired and fatigued.
 However, this feeling usually goes away once you start your period.